bfintal/Page-Builder-Sandwich-old/readme.txt

 * Added a page break button in TinyMCE for convenience
 * Security fixes for CWE-200
 * Images now won't make columns wider
-* Stability & bug fixes
+* A ton of stability & bug fixes

 = 0.11 =